 It took a lot of processing my thoughts in writing and out loud for me to realize, on my own, that I wanted to major in journalism — and minor in Spanish and business.

 I took classes that sounded interesting, even if they weren’t required for my major, and these were some of the coolest courses!
 In some of them, I learned to critique pop culture, organize the layout of a newspaper, and analyze romantic relationships.
 Even these helped me discover what I wanted to do because they taught me skills that I can incorporate into day-to-day interactions (less so on the newspaper layout, though).

 It wasn’t just the classes I took that influenced my discovery.
 I encourage all students to get involved in clubs and groups, on and off campus, because those can be pivotal experiences.

 In high school, I was very involved in music and theater.
-I didn't major in these areas, but continued with both as extracurricular activities in college, and they helped me keep my life in balance.
+In college, I didn't major in these areas, but I continued with both as extracurricular activities and they helped me keep my life in balance.

 Having creative outlets was essential.
 Some weeks, it felt like I had a thousand assignments due and no time to rest.
-Then I would go to choir rehearsal and leave an hour and a half later refreshed and calmed.
+Then I'd go to choir rehearsal and leave an hour and a half later refreshed and calmed.

 The arts also allowed me to meet some of my closest friends.
-I connected with a group of people my freshman year but didn’t stay with them because we lacked a shared interest.
+I connected with a group of people my first semester but didn’t stay with them because we lacked a shared interest.
 In the arts, I had common ground with other students, even though I wasn’t formally studying music or theater.